 While there is nothing in principle within my account to prevent possessor agreement from occurring in a language with concord (witness Maasai), the phenomena are potentially of interest, given my claim that a possessor KP bearing gender concord cannot value possessor agreement.
 Following Toosarvandani & van Urk 2014, I attributed this to an oblique Case configuration.
-If some bearers of (oblique) Case concord can control possessor agreement, that will suggest a structural difference associated with the two concord varieties and/or a difference in their grammatical status.
+If some bearers of (oblique) Case concord can control possessor agreement, that will suggest a structural difference associated with the two concord varieties, a difference in their grammatical status, or perhaps motivate rethinking the relevance of Case.